SJ23 Tech Tip A07, (2020-01-23) Bob Schimmel

 The mast must be wrapped with a rug at the mid support to protect the anodized finish.
 The rug was eliminated in this photo to show the knots.
 TOP

-TRANSOM SUPPORT POST - Fabricate a steel mast support post such as the one shown at the right to support the mast at the transom.
+TRANSOM SUPPORT - Fabricate a steel mast support post such as the one shown at the right to support the mast at the transom.
 This post is fairly easy to make from 1" square steel tubing, provided you can weld or find a welder.
-The beauty of this post is that you can still climb onboard over the transom, something I find very useful during winter.
+The beauty of this post is that you can still climb onboard over the transom, something I find very useful during winter storage.

 • The yoke at the top is made of 1/4" thick by 1.5" wide flat iron welded to the top of the square tubing.
 It is 4" wide across the opening to receive the mast and 4" deep to prevent the mast from rolling out.